 Dealing with lenders

-But even if you can’t get a grant or tax concession, you may still be able to negotiate a competitive rate direct from a lender, even if your savings are close to the minimum deposit for a home loan.
-Your financial adviser will be able to provide more detailed information.
+But you may still be able to negotiate a competitive rate direct from a lender, even if your savings are close to the minimum deposit for a home loan.
+Your mortgage broker will be able to provide more detailed information.

 Understanding other costs